Travel guide

 Does Spanish roaming work in Romania?

-Yes, Romania is in the European Union, so your Spanish plan works with roaming within your bundle limit.
-The problem is that this limit runs out quickly on long trips, and once exceeded, you pay extra.
-A data eSIM gives you dedicated gigabytes at a set price without surprises.
+Yes, Romania is in the European Union, so your Spanish plan works with roaming within your plan's limit.
+The problem is that this limit is quickly depleted on long trips, and once exceeded, you pay extra.
+A data eSIM gives you dedicated gigabytes at a fixed price and without surprises.

 Which operator has the best coverage in Romania?

 The three major ones are Orange România, Vodafone România, and Digi Mobil.
-All three offer very good 4G/5G coverage in cities and on main roads.
-A travel eSIM relies on these networks and usually connects automatically to the one with the best signal in each area, so you'll have quality equivalent to that of a local.
+All three offer very good 4G/5G coverage in cities and main roads.
+A travel eSIM relies on these networks and usually connects automatically to the one with the best signal in each area, so you'll have a quality equivalent to a local's.

 Can I use the eSIM in Transylvania and rural areas?